JustinFrost47/aframe-virtual-joystick/Readme.md

   ```
   "position:fixed; display:block; width:50%; height:100%; left:0px; bottom:0px; background-color:rgba(0,0,0,0); z-index:20;"
   ```

+  by default the left half of the screen is reserved as joystickArea

 - **`textOverlayStyle`** (string):
   ```
   "position:fixed; bottom:0px; left:0px; margin-top:99%; font-size:12px Roboto; opacity:.3;"
   ```

+  it is supposed to be shown on the bottom region

 - **`textContent`** (string): `""` (no text by default)